 How Long Does It Take For An Overdose to Shut Down the Body?

 This depends on if a death after overdose is from respiratory failure or another cause.
 On average, however, 1-3 hours pass between when a person takes a drug and when they die from overdose.
 If medical responders arrive within that window, the person is more likely to survive.

 While overdose can be scary, it doesn’t always have to be connected to death.
 If the experience is handled appropriately, someone can still live a happy and healthy life after overdose.

 It’s essential to seek some sort of medical attention if you see someone experiencing an overdose.
 There are Good Samaritan Laws in many states that legally protect both the person overdosing and the individual helping them.
 If you find yourself in a situation with someone who is overdosing, be sure to lay them on their side if they are passed out.
 If they are awake, make sure they don’t eat/drink or shower until they are cleared to do so by a medical professional.

 While there may not be an FDA-approved treatment for every type of overdose, medical centers and rehabilitation facilities have a set of solutions to treat these issues.
 There are many medications designed to alleviate or stabilize the symptoms of an overdose that can be prescribed by a doctor.
 Medical attention can be what saves someone’s life if they are going through a physically threatening overdose.

 After an overdose, the person who experienced it should undergo medical detox and therapy in a supervised and supportive environment.
 Inpatient treatment is likely the best option for those who went through an overdose.
 One-on-one therapy, group meetings, and other treatment methods are there to help individuals understand and learn from their overdose or addiction.

-To learn more about treatment options after intentional or accidental overdose, contact our team of mental health and substance abuse professionals by visiting us here or calling 866-345-2147.
+To learn more about treatment options after intentional or accidental overdose, contact our team of mental health and substance abuse professionals by calling 866-345-2147.